Anastasius Bibliothecarius: Envoy to Constantinople

 In 869 he was sent by Louis II, Holy Roman Emperor as envoy to Constantinople, with two men of high rank in the Frankish Empire, to negotiate a marriage between Leo VI the Wise, oldest son of the Eastern Roman emperor Basil I, and Louis's only child, Ermengard.

 When the envoys arrived at Constantinople, the Fourth Council of Constantinople was still in session, and Anastasius, who attended the last session (February, 870), zealously defended the papal cause and was of much service to the papal legates.

 On their way home the papal legates were robbed, and the "Acts" of the council were carried off.
 However, they had given most of the declarations of obedience of the Greek bishops to Anastasius, who also had a copy of the "Acts", and was thus able to bring these documents to the pope.
 At the pope's order, he translated the "Acts" into Latin.
 The Greek originals are lost.

 Continued influence

 The successor of Adrian II, Pope John VIII (872–882), also esteemed Anastasius, confirmed him in the office of librarian, entrusted important affairs to him, and encouraged him to further literary work.

 Anastasius was in correspondence with the deposed Byzantine patriarch, Photius, and sought to mediate between the patriarch and the pope and also to assuage the controversy over the Holy Ghost by assuming that the Latins understood the processio (procession) of the Holy Ghost from the Son in the sense of missio (transmission).

+Recent scholarship has surmised that Anastasius' role in disseminating the claims of the Pseudo-Isidorian Decretals and through muscular correspondence East and West that he was "the architect and promoter of the papal claims."